raeldc/kojo-klibrary/README.md

 The "library.php" controller
 ------------------------------

 Now let's go to the Controller.
-Based on the Request call, KoJo will always run the "library" controller.
-Everything related to the "library" can be found there.
+If you access `index.php?com_klibrary`, KoJo will run the "library" controller based on the Request call defaults.
+If you access `index.php?option=com_klibrary&controller=foo`, the Request will look for the controller named `foo`.
+If it's not found, a fatar error will be thrown.

-At this point I should explain that a KoJo controller does what a View+Controller do in Nooku or Joomla.
-In KoJo, the Controller and the View is combined into one controller.
+At this point I should explain that a simple KoJo controller can do what a View+Controller do in Nooku or Joomla.
+You can implement your own View class to achieve more separation between the MVC triad.
+But in simple applications, this simple controller->model->controller->template connection should be enough.

 The View in KoJo is just a class that accepts variables and outputs a PHP.
 You can overload this View class so you can implement your own.

 The controller, `library.php` can be found inside **/classes/controller**.
-It is named `Controller_Library` and extends a parent `Controller`.
+It is named `ComKLibrary_Admin_Controller_Library` and extends a parent `Controller`.
 Here you have a glimpse the practical naming convention in KoJo which is explained by the end of this introduction.

 Now let's take a look at the method inside the controller that lists all the books from the database.